AI-Planning/lifted-pddl/README.md

   negative compound formulas are not supported, i.e., constructions like `(exists (not ...))` and `(not (and ...))`.
 At the moment, we only support negated atoms in preconditions.

-In the future, Lifted PDDL will be extended to support ADL and, maybe, other PDDL requirements.
+In the future, Lifted PDDL will be extended to support constants, ADL and, maybe, other PDDL requirements.
 We also welcome contributions.
 The code is brief, simple to understand and has many comments, so I encourage you to implement any functionality you need and submit a pull request to the [Github](https://github.com/AI-Planning/lifted-pddl)! 😄

 ## Authors